A mastectomy is a surgical procedure in which the whole breast is removed.

 The whole breast is removed but the nipple and areola are preserved.
 Sentinel node biopsy or axillary node dissection is done as appropriate.
 Nipple- sparing mastectomy may be suitable for selected patients and is done in conjunction with immediate reconstruction.

 The post-mastectomy appearance is of a flat chest with a scar running horizontally from the mid line to near the armpit.

 Following mastectomy, all women who have not had immediate breast reconstruction are offered an external prosthesis.
-This is funded by the Ministry of Health and includes grants for pocketed bras to hold a prosthesis.
-A lightweight temporary prosthesis is usually provided to wear while the wound is healing.
+This is a silicone breast form which is funded by the Ministry of Health.The grant also covers pocketed bras to hold a prosthesis.
+A lightweight temporary prosthesis is usually provided by your breast care nurse,to wear for the first 6 weeks while the wound is healing.